Methodology

 The percentage of school participation is estimated by dividing the total number of participating schools in a category (for example geographic area or school phase) by the total number of schools (as defined in ‘Other Notes’) within the same category.

-Funding allocations for schools in 2022/23 are published here (opens in a new tab).
+Funding allocations for schools in 2022/23 (opens in a new tab) are published.
 It is important to note that a small number of schools have been given no funding for the NTP during the academic year, however we have kept these schools in the denominator to make comparison to NTP figures across years more consistent, for example as those schools would have been eligible for funding under the Tuition Partners route earlier in the programme.
 The total number of schools can change through time, for example as schools open and close.

 School Participation, 2022/23 entire year